RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

   		add (item (code) of [alphabet v] :: list) to [decoded v] change [pointer v] by (1)
 	```

+	__letter__ holds the current coded letter
+	The second line turns this into a number reusing the code who wrote for Alex.
+	__code__ is calculated now by subtracting the otp value then adding 26 if it has gone past a.
+	Finally the decoded letter is added to the decoded list.

 + When you are sure that these two sections are correct, put the second one inside the "jaws" of the '__repeat__ block' { .blockcontrol }.
 I have left a space to show where it needs to go, you need to join it all up.